-These pancakes are rather like latkes, except for the black eyed peas, and the beans actually are a great substitute for eggs which typically go into latkes, because they help the pancakes bind and bulk them up with healthy protein.
+The beans actually are a great substitute for eggs which typically go into latkes, because they help the pancakes bind and bulk them up with healthy protein.

 I am off now to enjoy my day off from work.
 Here's wishing everyone a very happy new year, full of family, friends, and tons of good food.